gavinsimpson/fromthebottomoftheheap/publications/README.md

 changed DOI, and fetches a Crossref abstract only when a featured publication does not already have a cached or overridden abstract.
-It updates `doi-cache.json` when necessary, regenerates the ignored `_generated-publications.md` intermediate, and generates featured-paper thumbnails under `assets/img/publications/`.
+It updates `doi-cache.json` when necessary, regenerates the ignored `_generated-publications.md` and `_generated-publication-years.md` intermediates, and generates featured-paper thumbnails under `assets/img/publications/`.
 It does not invoke Quarto or change anything in `_site/`.
-For a status-only change to an already-cached DOI, it normally makes no cache change but still regenerates the intermediate.
+For a status-only change to an already-cached DOI, it normally makes no cache change but still regenerates the intermediates.

 ### Force-refresh all DOI metadata without rendering the site